EventStore/eventstore.org/docs/http-api/3.8.1/competing-consumers.md

             <td><code>action</code></td>
             <td>
               <ul>
-                <li>Park: Don't retry the message, park it until a request is sent to reply the parked messages</li>
+                <li>Park: Don’t retry the message, park it until a request is sent to reply the parked messages</li>
                 <li>Retry: Retry the message</li>
                 <li>Skip: Discard the message</li>
                 <li>Stop: Stop the subscription </li>